vipra-uwf/vipra-1.0/Documentation/ResearcherFiles/Running.md

 ```

+---

 ## Changing Simulation Modules

-Each simulation run is given a sim.config file.
-These are found under the `SimConfigs` directory.
+Each simulation run is given a simulation configuration file.
+These are, generally, placed under the `SimConfigs` directory.
 Look at the example config file under `SimConfigs/ExampleConfig/sim.config`.

 Each module has a unique ID, the simulation config file has a `modules` object that holds which modules to use for each module type.